mendonk/langchain-astrapy-hotels-app/README.md

 - Recheck the not-to-be-repeated init setup steps
 - Fix: when searching hotels with empty fields, goes back to "login" page
 - Replace github prebuilds with the "project settings" (the former is deprecated now)
+- Rewrite the summarization by factoring something like this: https://python.langchain.com/docs/use_cases/summarization/#option-1.-stuff (there are three `chain.invoke(...)` in this code now)